SuperHeavyBallet/TOP-Battleship/README.md

 Update aesthetic
 - Potentially go with old school metal and bevels with Hazard stripes :P
+- Create UI elements to represent actual ships and their hit status

 - /// Fix Player ships not turning red on hit
 - /// Work on end state when all ships destroyed